noufAwadh1/Face_Detection/README.md

 # Code:
 `scale_factor`: This parameter specifies the factor by which the image is scaled down.

 eg:- if this value is 1.03, then the image is scaled down by 3%

+This parameter must be grater than 1